Genesiss Hospital Our Treatment Arrow icon pointing right

 Symptom What It May Indicate

-Frequent urination Overactive bladder, infection, irritation
+Frequent urination Overactive bladder, infection, bladder irritation

 Sudden urgency OAB or bladder sensitivity